poclab-web/FpDoc2vec/README.md

 this repository requires these packages:
 <package list>

-And this repository is installed by this code
+And this repository is installed by this prompt code
 ```
 pip install requirements.txt
 ```